Two Years After Quitting My Job, I Found Myself Building in Canada

 • 2025.06 Visited the Bay Area for the first time

-• 2025.07 Became obsessed with Claude Code, and building became part of daily life
+• 2025.07 Got hooked on Claude Code, and building became part of daily life

 • 2026.01 Attended a Hacker House and registered my first company